 The Oregon Department of Environmental Quality (DEQ) has executed a memorandum of understanding with the EPA to administer and enforce clean-up activities for portions of the Willamette River that are upriver from the Portland Harbor Superfund site (the Downtown Reach).
 In January 2010, the DEQ issued an order requiring PGE to perform an investigation of certain portions of the Downtown Reach.
 PGE completed this investigation in December 2011 and entered into a consent order with the DEQ in July 2012 to conduct a feasibility study of alternatives for remedial action for the portions of the Downtown Reach that were included within the scope of PGE's investigation.
-The draft feasibility study report, which describes possible remediation alternatives that range in estimated cost from \$3 million to \$8 million , was submitted to the DEQ in February 2014.
-Using the Company's best estimate of the probable cost for the remediation effort from the set of alternatives provided in the draft feasibility study report, PGE has a \$3 million reserve for this matter as of June 30, 2014.
+The draft feasibility study report, which describes possible remediation alternatives that range in estimated cost from \$3 million to \$8 million, was submitted to the DEQ in February 2014.
+Following the DEQ's evaluation of the draft feasibility study, PGE submitted a final feasibility study to the DEQ in September 2014.
+The estimated costs in the final feasibility study did not differ significantly from those in the draft feasibility study.
+Using the Company's best estimate of the probable cost for the remediation effort from the set of alternatives provided in the feasibility study report, PGE has a \$3 million reserve for this matter as of September 30, 2014.

 Based on the available evidence of previous rate recovery of incurred environmental remediation costs for PGE, as well as for other utilities operating within the same jurisdiction, the Company has concluded that the estimated cost of \$3 million to remediate the Downtown Reach is probable of recovery.
-As a result, the Company also has a regulatory asset of \$3 million for future recovery in prices as of June 30, 2014.
+As a result, the Company also has a regulatory asset of \$3 million for future recovery in prices as of September 30, 2014.
 The Company included recovery of the regulatory asset in its 2015 General Rate Case filed with the OPUC in February 2014.
+The Company has entered into a stipulation in the 2015 GRC, which is subject to OPUC approval, that includes revenues to offset the amortization of the regulatory asset over a two year period beginning January 1, 2015.